oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Seqtk is a fast and lightweight tool for processing sequences in the FASTA or FASTQ format.
 It seamlessly parses both FASTA and FASTQ files which can also be optionally compressed by gzip.

-**URL**
+**More Information**

 https://github.com/lh3/seqtk/